Woman Jumps From Mid-Span Of New Tappan Zee Bridge

-A woman who jumped from the mid-span of the Tappan Zee Bridge has been transported to a hospital.
+A woman who jumped from the upper deck of the mid-span of the Tappan Zee Bridge has been transported to a hospital.

 The woman jumped from the bridge around 9 a.m, Monday, Dec.
 7, near Tarrytown, said the New York State Police.

+Within minutes after the dispatch, multiple agencies including Central Nyack, Nyack, Thiells, Tarrytown Fire Departments responded to the bridge to start a search for the female victim, said the Piermont Fire Department.

-The woman was recovered by Piermont Police Marine Unit and transported to the hospital, state police said.
+The woman was recovered by Piermont Fire Department Marine Unit and transported to Nyack hospital in critical condition, the Piermont Fire Department said.

+The fire department said once the female was located, "our divers entered the water to rescue the severely injured victim who was conscious."

 This is a developing story.
 Check back to Daily Voice for updates.